hejhog13/joshhejka.github.io/md-scouting-profile.md

 ### Battle Tendency

 - Used as a high leverage guy all four years of college
-- Through sophomore through the beginning of this season:
+- From sophomore through the beginning of this season:
   - Allowed only 13% of inherited runners to score
   - Allowed only 22% of inherited runners in scoring position to score
   - Had a 0.78 ERA in the first inning of my appearances